Exit-problem for a class of non-Markov processes with path dependency: Proof of the main theorem

-The following lemma claims that there exists time $T_1^\rho > 0$ such that at most at that time with high probability the following event happens.
-Starting at any point $\LP{\x}$ inside $G$ with some suitable initial conditions $\OM{\x}$ and $\TP{\x}$, stochastic process $X^{\x, \sigma}$ either comes sufficiently close to point $a$ or leaves domain $G$ entirely.
+The following lemma claims that at most at time $T_1^\rho$, which was introduced in Lemma~\ref{lm:X0_conv}, with high probability the following event happens.
+Starting at any point $\LP{\x}$ inside $G$ with some suitable initial conditions $\OM{\x}$ and $\TP{\x}$, the stochastic process $\X^{\sigma}$ either comes sufficiently close to the point $a$ or leaves the domain $G$ entirely.